EvenLegion/Helix/apps/arbiter/docs/rank-sync.md

 Recompute and apply nicknames for all members in the current guild.

 Behavior:
-- The bot auto-selects the appropriate division per user (visible combat division or LGN).
+- The bot auto-selects the appropriate division per user in this order: visible combat (showRank=true) → staff (prefix-only) → parsed from existing nickname → LGN.
 There is no global `division` override for sync-all.

 Notes:
 - A review screen is shown first with a paginated preview of proposed changes; moderators must click Apply to commit.